canonical/ubuntu-packaging-guide/fixing-a-bug.rst

 Once you know the source package to work on, you will want to get a copy of the code on your system, so that you can debug it.
-This is done by *branching* the source package branch corresponding to the source package.
+This is done by :ref:`*branching* the source package <branching>` branch corresponding to the source package.
 Launchpad maintains source package branches for all the packages in Ubuntu.

 Once you've got a local branch of the source package, you can investigate the bug, create a fix, and upload your proposed fix to Launchpad, in the form of a Bazaar branch.
-When you are happy with your fix, you can submit a *merge proposal*, which asks other Ubuntu developers to review and approve your change.
+When you are happy with your fix, you can :ref:`submit a *merge proposal* <merge-proposal>`, which asks other Ubuntu developers to review and approve your change.
 If they agree with your changes, an Ubuntu developer will upload the new version of the package to Ubuntu so that everyone gets the benefit or your excellent fix - and you get a little bit of credit.
 You're now on your way to becoming an Ubuntu developer!

 We'll describe specifics on how to branch the code, push your fix, and request a review in the following sections.